 The Philippines – Medical Issues

 After more than 40 trips to the land of smiles exhausting all avenues of fun and travel I have decided to discover the Philippines.
-My first trip was last year in January and I travelled to the rice terraces in North Luzon and to Cebu in the South.
+My first trip was last year in January and I travelled to the rice terraces in North Luzon and to Cebu in

 Great experiences and an introduction to how things generally work in the Philippines.
 My last trip was in May this year and I decided after many years of putting it of to do my Open Water diving certification.

 The Philippines is world famous for diving with some great wreck dives and spectacular wall and coral gardens and my choice of dive school locations was Sabang on the Island of Mindoro.